Virbac

 Virbac is a French company dedicated to animal health located in Carros, near Nice.
 It was founded in 1968 by veterinarian Pierre-Richard Dick.

-The company is the 6th the largest veterinarian pharmaceutical group with a turnover of 1,397 million euros in 2024 (62% companion animal and 38% food producing animal).
+The company is the world’s 6th largest veterinarian pharmaceutical group with a turnover of 1,465 million euros in 2025 (61% companion animal and 39% food producing animal).
 The company is a limited company with a board Euronext Paris stock exchange - compartiment A and is part of the reference index: SBF 120, and eligible SRD, PEA and PEA-PME.

 History

 Virbac (acronym of virology and bacteriology) is a French company dedicated to animal health located in Carros, near Nice.
 It was founded in 1968 by veterinarian Pierre-Richard Dick.
 Since his death in 1992, his youngest daughter, Marie-Hélène Dick-Madelpuech, also a veterinary surgeon, has chaired the Board of Directors.

 In 1985, Virbac was listed on the stock exchange.

 In June 2025, Paul Martingell is announced as the new Chief Executive Officer of Virbac, effective September 2025, following the resignation of Sébastien Huron in September 2024.
 In the meantime, Habib Ramdani serves as interim CEO.